 Learn in this infographic (906.9 KB) which levels of government have responsibility and authority to operate, regulate and/or enforce specific services for the public.

-Strathcona County is following the direction of Alberta Health, which is the authority on COVID-19 (novel coronavirus) for municipalities.
+Strathcona County is following the direction of the Government of Alberta, which is the authority on COVID-19 (novel coronavirus) for municipalities.

 If you have complaints about non-compliance with public health orders, please submit online to Alberta Health Services.

-The public is encouraged to visit Alberta Health and the Government of Canada’s websites for verified information, as well as steps people can take to keep our community healthy.
+The public is encouraged to visit the Government of Alberta and the Government of Canada’s websites for verified information, as well as steps people can take to keep our community healthy.